sumotoy/TFT_ILI9163C/README.md

 	white screen since chip will pullup all display lines (at list my display act as this), a nonsense to me, should be exact the opposite!
 Apart display there's other commands that act the same so I decided to don't include to save space.
+	The Teensy 3 side it's almost complete and quite optimized, however Arduino's side can be tweaked a bit by using the same Teensy3 technique (multiple transfer with just one CS call, etc), this will be the 1.0 		version.

 <b>Needed stuff you have to install first!!!</b>